Click here to go to our reports:

 What guidance is followed to conduct a phase 1 desk study?

-Currently, the contaminated land reports follow the CLR11 document which was created in 2004, the CLR11 is due to be withdrawn by the end of 2019 and replaced with updated guidance Land Contamination: Risk Management (LCRM).
-The process of assessment is administered through the planning process and individual reports might be assessed by the Contaminated Land Team or Building Control Officers within the Local Planning Authority.
+Currently, the contaminated land reports follow the CLR11 document which was created in 2004 – the CLR11 is due to be withdrawn by the end of 2019 and replaced with updated guidance Land Contamination: Risk Management (LCRM).
+The process of assessment is administered through the planning process and individual reports may be assessed by the Contaminated Land Team or Building Control Officers within the Local Planning Authority.
 Each Local Authority will have their own guidance providing specific local requirements for a contaminated land report which must be followed if approval is to be granted.

 When is a phase 1 desk study required?

-- Planning conditions – A phase 1 desk study may be required in order to validate a planning application, or to satisfy planning conditions usually described as a “Phase 1 Preliminary Risk Assessment”.
+- Planning conditions – a phase 1 desk study may be required in order to validate a planning application, or to satisfy planning conditions usually described as a “Phase 1 Preliminary Risk Assessment”.